elementbound/nlon/examples/websocket-chat/README.md

 With your server running, open <http://localhost:3000/> to see the app running.

-## NLON in the browser
+## nlon in the browser

-While NLON is not bound to any environment/runtime, the reference implementation uses a few Node modules.
+While nlon is not bound to any environment/runtime, the reference implementation uses a few Node modules.
 To run this code in the browser, you need to provide polyfills for those modules, see the [webpack config](webpack.config.mjs#L35) for a list of modules and their polyfills.